airflow-helm/charts/charts/airflow/README.md

 We expose the `ingress.web.precedingPaths` and `ingress.web.succeedingPaths` values, which are __before__ and __after__ the default path respectively.

+> 🟦 __Discussion__ 🟦
+>
-> ⚠️ A common use-case is [enabling SSL with the aws-alb-ingress-controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.1/guide/tasks/ssl_redirect/), which needs a redirect path to be hit before the airflow-webserver one.
+> A common use-case is [enabling SSL with the aws-alb-ingress-controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.1/guide/tasks/ssl_redirect/), which needs a redirect path to be hit before the airflow-webserver one

 For example, setting `ingress.web.precedingPaths` for an aws-alb-ingress-controller with SSL:
 ```yaml